-The recoverable amount of Songa Dee, Songa Delta and Songa Trym has been determined based on the fair values (Level 2) based on the mean of two independent brokers' estimates less costs to sell, as adjusted by management to incorporate specific characteristics that market participants consider when pricing the asset, which includes, but is not limited to, the timing of Special Periodic Survey.
+The recoverable amount of Songa Dee, Songa Delta and Songa Trym has been determined based on fair values (Level 2) based on the mean of two independent brokers' estimates less costs to sell, as adjusted if appropriate by management to incorporate specific characteristics that market participants consider when pricing the asset, which includes, but is not limited to, the timing of Special Periodic Survey.
 The recoverable amount of Songa Dee, Songa Delta and Songa Trym equal to USD 122.5 million, USD 112.50 million and USD 31.25 million respectively.

 The recoverable amount of the CAT D rigs has been determined based on the value-in-use calculations.
-No impairment loss has been recognized in the six months ended 30 June 2016 for the Cat D rigs.
+No impairment loss has been recognized in the three and nine months ended 30 September 2016 for the Cat D rigs.

-Sensitivity analysis for the six months ended 30 June 2017
+Sensitivity analysis for the nine months ended 30 September 2017